Last update: October 24, 2017.

 The primary goal of sharing these materials is to consult the assumptions with stakeholders, in particular the filers and companies facilitating the preparation of reports, including consultancy companies, software vendors as well as data users such as investors and analysts.

-The published materials will also be presented and discussed at the ESMA Meet the Market Workshop on June 6, 2017 in Frankfurt (as part of the Eurofiling XBRL Week).
+The first version of published materials was also be presented and discussed at the ESMA Meet the Market Workshop on June 6, 2017 in Frankfurt (as part of the Eurofiling XBRL Week).
 Please see the introductory presentation by ESMA.

 ESMA ESEF Draft Taxonomy